 Here at C&S Tools we frequently use the term “Professional-grade” to describe our products.
-This is not a “term of art” sculpted from soggy newspaper for marketing purposes, but has an important meaning your humble servant will break down in this post so there is no confusion among our Beloved Customers and Gentle Readers.
+This is not a “term of art” sculpted from soggy newspaper and wallpaper paste for marketing purposes, but has an important meaning your humble servant will break down in this post so there is no confusion among our Beloved Customers and Gentle Readers.

-The Definition of “Professional
+The Definition of “Professional “

 We live in a place and time when degreed fools, nitwit “experts,” and the smelly swarms of orcs they “influence” casually change the meaning of long-established words daily for their self-justification and profit.
 Just ask them the meaning of the word “woman” if you need confirmation of this trend.
 Here at C&S Tools, however, we beat the drummer of a different march, so to speak, and prefer words to have stable, useful meanings, including the term “Professional.”